 Twilio provides an environment for developers and companies to create, host and deploy communication applications.
-Users can build their own custom applications or easily and quickly integrate communication functions in their existing website or apps.
+Users can build their custom applications or easily and quickly integrate communication functions in their existing websites or apps.

-Before we take a look at Twilio alternatives, its a good idea to understand what Twilio is doing right.
-Besides a strong understanding of developers and customer needs, Twilio utilizes over 1,000 mobile carriers in over 150 countries to handle the back bone of their voice and SMS services.
+Before we take a look at Twilio alternatives, it’s a good idea to understand what Twilio is doing right.
+Besides a strong understanding of developers and customer needs, Twilio utilizes over 1,000 mobile carriers in over 150 countries to handle the backbone of their voice services and SMS services.
 The provider boasts high levels of dependability on their website – “Twilio leaves nothing to chance, rigorously evaluating carriers to rule out SIM farms and carrier filtering.
 A unique feedback API is then used to actively monitor quality and adjust routes.”
-With their massive network, Twilio can really take advantage of priority routing and choose from the best carrier to handle your data.
+With their massive network, Twilio can take advantage of priority routing and choose from the best carrier to handle your data.

-Previously, Twilio was the go-to for cloud based communication APIs.
-That’s not to say they have declined in anyway, but as their popularity grew so did the market.
-Beyond Twilio, there are now competitors that decided to cut out the middle man, as some wholesale carriers that previously provided the calling network realized they too can offer cloud APIs.
+Previously, Twilio was the go-to for cloud communication APIs.
+That’s not to say they have declined, but as their popularity grew so did the market.
+Beyond Twilio, there are now competitors that decided to cut out the middle man, as some wholesale carriers that previously provided the calling network realized they too can offer cloud communication APIs.

 Others followed Twilio’s example and partnered with existing Tier-1 network providers to stay in the race.
 As most of the service is relatively the same, the big points to note when comparing these providers would be pricing, network availability and reliability, global presence and customer service.

-Customer service is available through online tickets or phone support, with a specific 24/7 emergency service outage number, although email is their preferred method as any incoming email will instantly generate a support ticket.
-It is important to note Bandwidth does not sell or host Short code numbers, while most other competitors are currently equipped to do so.
+Customer service is available through online tickets or phone support, with a specific 24/7 emergency service outage phone number, although email is their preferred method as any incoming email will instantly generate a support ticket.
+It is important to note Bandwidth does not sell or host shortcode numbers, while most other competitors are currently equipped to do so.

-Trailing a bit behind Nexmo and Twilio’s vast global reach, Plivo still supports a large range of locations with over 50 countries for voice numbers, and 19 countries for SMS messaging numbers.
+Trailing a bit behind Nexmo and Twilio’s vast global reach, Plivo still supports a large range of locations with over 50 countries for voice numbers and 19 countries for text messages.
 A minimum of two local carriers per country offers a different solution to any network issues, with a 99.95% uptime service level agreement.
-Plivo to offers an intelligent call routing system to ensure your connections are made on the least populated route.
-Free call recording and storage are some extra bonus features that helps Plivo stick out among the competition.
+Plivo offers an intelligent call routing system to ensure your connections are made on the least populated route.
+Free call recording and storage are some bonus features that help Plivo stick out among the competition.

 Every customer with Plivo has access to 24/7 support, but contacting methods are limited to an online ticket system, through a Contact Support form.
 During the week for regular business hours (6 a.m.
 PST to 6 p.m.
-PST) Plivo claims all support requests will managed based on their different priority levels.
-Priority 1, business critical, is limited to complete loss of service, outage or failure of business critical feature and has a guaranteed response time of two hours.
-Lesser priorities, like degraded quality and a simple inquiry will be handled within 6 or 24 hours respectively.
-It is interesting to note priority isn’t based on level of pay, but rather level of issue.
+PST) Plivo claims all support requests will be managed based on their different priority levels.
+Priority 1, business-critical, is limited to complete loss of service, outage or failure of business-critical feature and has a guaranteed response time of two hours.
+Lesser priorities, like degraded quality and a simple inquiry, will be handled within 6 or 24 hours respectively.
+It is interesting to note priority isn’t based on the level of pay, but rather level of issue.

-Unfortunately Sinch seems to lack in customer service compared to the other players.
+Unfortunately, Sinch seems to lack in customer service compared to the other players.
 Users can only contact support through email, and there does not seem to be phone support or even response time guarantees or priority routing for support tickets.
-However, Sinch does have their own community help page for developers to discuss issues with any APIs or SDK platforms.
+However, Sinch does have its community help page for developers to discuss issues with any APIs or SDK communication platforms.

 |Dedicated Number||$1 per month||$0.35 per month||$0.75 per month||$0.80 per month||$0.80 per month|